-Revenue attributable to individual and family product offerings represented approximately 90% and 91% of our commission revenue in the three months ended March 31, 2009 and 2010, respectively.
-We define individual and family product offerings as major medical individual and family health insurance plans, which does not include small business, short-term major medical, stand-alone dental, life and student health insurance product offerings.
+Revenue attributable to individual and family product offerings represented approximately 91% of our commission revenue in the three and six months ended June 30, 2010, and represented approximately 90% of our commission revenue in the three and six months ended June 30, 2009.
+We define individual and family product offerings as major medical individual and family health insurance plans, which does not include small business, short-term major medical, standalone dental, life and student health insurance product offerings.